 Sidney is a somewhat small city located in the state of Montana.
-With a population of 6,828 people and two constituent neighborhoods, Sidney is the 16th largest community in Montana.
+With a population of 6,167 people and three constituent neighborhoods, Sidney is the 15th largest community in Montana.

-The citizens of Sidney are slightly less educated than the national average of 21.84% for the average city or town: 14.79% of adults in Sidney have a bachelor's degree or advanced degree
+The percentage of adults in Sidney with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.94% of adults in Sidney have a bachelor's degree or advanced degree.

-The per capita income in Sidney in 2010 was $31,103, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $124,412 for a family of four.
+The per capita income in Sidney in 2018 was $29,629, which is middle income relative to Montana and the nation.
+This equates to an annual income of $118,516 for a family of four.
 However, Sidney contains both very wealthy and poor people as well.

 The most common language spoken in Sidney is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.